Findomain/Findomain/docs/INSTALLATION.md

 If you need to run Findomain in another platform, continue reading the documentation.

+Note: You need a utility to unpack the ZIP downloaded artifacts, in Linux you can use [unzip](http://infozip.sourceforge.net/UnZip.html), in Windows you can use [7zip](https://www.7-zip.org/download.html).

+## Prerequisites

+Findomain requires the following software to be installed:

+* Google Chrome or Chromium (for the screenshoting functionality).
+* PostgreSQL (for the subdomains monitoring functionality).
+See [Subdomains Monitoring](INSTALLATION.md#subdomains-monitoring) for more details.

 # Build for 32 bits or another platform

 ## Binaries